Stolen from twice: JC family loses home in fire and is victim of robbery - NewsBreak

 “It’s not fun thinking that somebody would pull up seeing that you recently lost everything that you’ve worked for and then ‘oh well they have one other item sitting here that I can steal.’
 And they end up stealing it from you, so it’s terrible,” said Bobby.

-“It was like the only thing we had left and it was like, they just took it,” said Melissa.Jeremy Renner seriously injured while plowing snow in Nevada
+“It was like the only thing we had left and it was like, they just took it,” said Melissa.One dead after shooting at Monarch apartments in JC on New Year’s Day

 2022 has not turned out to be the best year for the Bennett family, but they’re optimistic for the new year.